Leprosy in Our Time – Medical and Social Challenges

 The Global Appeal

-To raise public awareness of the issues, an annual Global Appeal to End Stigma and Discrimination against People Affected by Leprosy was launched in January 2006 at the initiative of Yohei Sasakawa, Chairman of The Nippon Foundation.
+To raise public awareness of the issues, an annual Global Appeal to End Stigma and Discrimination against Persons Affected by Leprosy was launched in January 2006 at the initiative of Yohei Sasakawa, Chairman of The Nippon Foundation.
 The first Appeal was issued from New Delhi and signed by world figures including Nobel laureates Elie Wiesel, the Dalai Lama, and former U.S. President Jimmy Carter.
-Subsequent appeals have been endorsed by leaders of people affected by leprosy (Manila, 2007), international human rights organizations (London, 2008), faith leaders (London, 2009), corporate executives (Mumbai, 2010), heads of the world’s leading universities (Beijing, 2011), the World Medical Association and its member associations (São Paulo, 2012), the International Bar Association and its member associations (London, 2013), national human rights organizations (Jakarta, 2014), the International Council of Nurses and its member associations (Tokyo, 2015), and Junior Chamber International (Tokyo, 2016).
-The 2017 Global Appeal was launched in January from New Delhi, India, with the endorsement of the Inter-Parliamentary Union.
+Subsequent appeals have been endorsed by leaders of persons affected by leprosy (Manila, 2007), international human rights organizations (London, 2008), faith leaders (London, 2009), corporate executives (Mumbai, 2010), heads of the world’s leading universities (Beijing, 2011), the World Medical Association and its member associations (São Paulo, 2012), the International Bar Association and its member associations (London, 2013), national human rights organizations (Jakarta, 2014), the International Council of Nurses and its member associations (Tokyo, 2015), and Junior Chamber International (Tokyo, 2016).
+From 2017 to 2019, Global Appeals were launched in January from New Delhi, India, with the endorsement of the Inter-Parliamentary Union, Disabled Peoples’ International and International Chamber of Commerce respectively.
+The 2020 Global Appeal was held in Tokyo, Japan with the endorsement of the International Paralympic Committee.